 Who are we?

 BIOS was founded in 1903 as the Bermuda Biological Station for Research (BBSR).
 Since that time, we’ve grown from a small marine biological center and field station to a world-class ocean science research and education facility.
 The researchers at BIOS are committed to using their science to benefit people and communities around the world, providing resources and knowledge that can be used by government representatives, environmental management officials, community leaders, and individual citizens to make the planet a better place to live.
-The research vessel (R/V) Atlantic Explorer is a U.S. flagged UNOLS ocean class vessel in the U.S. Academic Research Fleet (ARF), operated by BIOS as a UNOLS designated operator, that provides faculty and staff—as well as visiting scientists and students—with well-equipped labs to support numerous scientific endeavors.
+The research vessel (R/V) Atlantic Explorer is a U.S. flagged ocean class vessel in the U.S. Academic Research Fleet (ARF), operated by BIOS as a UNOLS designated operator, that provides faculty and staff—as well as visiting scientists and students—with well-equipped labs to support numerous scientific endeavors.
 BIOS routinely hosts researchers and students from around the world in collaborative efforts to expand global understanding of marine organisms, processes, and functions.

 Where are we?